allegro/akubra/README.md

 It also backtracks to older cluster when requested for not existing object on target cluster.
 This kind of events are logged, so it's possible to rebalance clusters in background.

+### Multi cloud cost optimization
+While all objects has to be written in every storage from shard, not all storages has to be read.
+With load balancing and storage prioritization akubra will peak cheapest one.

 ## Build